BlogTableau

 **Second, assess your data residency requirements.** Tableau Cloud's data residency options have improved significantly, but they are not equivalent to on-premise control.
 If your data cannot leave a specific jurisdiction under any circumstances, Cloud may not be viable — and extended support or platform migration becomes the default.

-**Third, model the economics honestly.** Include the full cost of staying on Server — extended support fees, infrastructure, administration overhead, upgrade costs — against the full cost of migration and ongoing Cloud licensing.
+**Third, model the economics honestly.** Include the full cost of staying on Server — extended support fees, infrastructure, administration overhead, upgrade cycle costs — against the full cost of migration and ongoing Cloud licensing.
 Include one-time migration costs but do not confuse them with ongoing costs.

 **Fourth, assess your embedded analytics footprint.** If Tableau is embedded in customer-facing products at significant scale, Cloud licensing economics are different.
 Get an actual quote from Salesforce for your specific embedded volume before assuming Cloud is viable.